 Staff should fully acquaint themselves with the privacy settings that are available on any social networking profile in order that profiles are not publicly available.
 Support can be found with the Pastoral Team and ICT department.

 Members of staff should never knowingly become “friends” with current students and their parents / carers on any social networking site or engage with them on Internet chat.
+Staff should also consider whom they accept friend requests from.
+Students may add staff on social media platforms, two years after they have left Y11.
+It is advised that staff do not accept friend requests from past students until they have reached the age of 18.

 Use of Email - All members of staff should use their professional email address for conducting school business.
 Use of school email for personal/social use is at the discretion of the headteacher.